pvhdang707/react-redux-realworld-example-app/README.md

 You can view a live demo over at https://react-redux.realworld.io/

-To get the frontend running locally:
+To get the frontend running locally

 - Clone this repos
 - `npm install` to install all req'd dependencies